Hakimbek/my-spring-framework-notes/4_Spring_JDBC/README.md

 - We need to perform exception handling code on the database logic.
 - We need to handle transaction.
 - Repetition of all these codes from one to another database logic is a time consuming task.

+## Advantage of Spring JdbcTemplate
+Spring JdbcTemplate eliminates all the above mentioned problems of JDBC API.
+It provides you methods to write the queries directly, so it saves a lot of work and time.

+## Spring Jdbc Approaches
+Spring framework provides following approaches for JDBC database access:

+- JdbcTemplate
+- NamedParameterJdbcTemplate
+- SimpleJdbcTemplate
+- SimpleJdbcInsert and SimpleJdbcCall